 Well, there is no free lunch.
 Whether you build or buy, some costs are apparent while others are not.

-- Engineering bandwidth to build and maintain the product would direct costs that you can take into account.
-You would additionally have to invest in the technology infrastructure needed to build the solution.
+Engineering bandwidth to build and maintain the product would direct costs that you can take into account.
+You would additionally need to invest in the technology infrastructure that’s required to develop the solution.
 You might also want to consider the opportunity cost at which you are trying to build a custom data integration solution for your team.
-This likely means that they are not working on other projects that could have larger and direct impact on your business.
+This likely means that they are not working on other projects that could have a direct impact on your business.

-- Often, the cost of using a ready solution to build pipelines is only a small fraction of the cost involved in building and maintaining the Data Pipeline infrastructure in-house.
+Often, the cost of using a ready solution to build Data Pipelines is only a small fraction of the cost involved in building and maintaining the Data Pipeline infrastructure in-house.
 Think of this example similar to using Gmail vs hosting and managing mail server in-house for communication.
 Time to deployment is also lesser compared to building a custom solution in-house.

 This is a possibility.
-A third party solution may not be able to provide you an exact use case match.
-The solutions you are considering may solve parts of your Data Integration problems and may not be able to handle all your use cases.
-This could be a show stopper.
+A third-party solution may not be able to provide you with an exact use case match.
+Solutions that you might be considering may solve parts of your data integration problems and may not be able to handle all your use cases, making it a possible show-stopper.

-As per your current requirement, you might need to build connectors to just a few OLTP systems like MySQL or PostgreSQL.
-Building an in-house solution would look optimal if your needs do not change very often.
+As per your current requirement, you might need to build connectors to only a few OLTP systems like MySQL or PostgreSQL.
+Building an in-house solution is optimal, only if your needs do not change very often.
 But, seldom is this the case.

-A third party data integration platform like Hevo, will have an ever-growing wide coverage of various sources and destinations.
-New features keep getting added and you can always request for addition of new sources as per your need.
+A third-party data integration platform like Hevo Data will have an ever-growing broad coverage of various sources and destinations.
+New features keep getting added, and you can always request for the addition of new sources as per your need.

-To your surprise, many businesses that are 10-100x your scale might already be using a solution like this to power their data infrastructure.
-This ensures that they won’t have to deal with scaling challenges as they grow.
+To your surprise, many businesses that are 10-100x your scale might already be using an automated solution to power their data infrastructure, to ensure that they don’t have to deal with scaling challenges as they grow.

 4. System Performance

 When dealing with data, it is an absolute necessity to build a foolproof system.
-Data inconsistency can become an everyday phenomenon if all exceptions are not handled.
+Data inconsistency can become an everyday phenomenon if all exceptions are not handled gracefully.

 In a homegrown system, you would need to invest heavily in engineering bandwidth and DevOps to build such a system.
-You would additionally have to build instrumentation and monitoring systems to ensure all errors are caught.
-It would be comparatively easy to handle errors in a home built system as someone from engineering team would know and understand the system’s whereabouts and can fix errors fast.
+You would additionally have to develop instrumentation and monitoring systems to ensure that you keep track of all errors.
+It would be comparatively easy to handle errors/exceptions in a home-built system as someone from the engineering team would know and understand the system’s whereabouts and can fix errors fast.

 More often than not, teams change, individuals move (to other projects or out of the organization) and projects taken up outside the scope of direct business metrics take a toll.
-Given a small team of engineers would be deployed to build a custom data integration solution, it is important for homegrown systems to eliminate all dependencies through an elaborate documentation and proper knowledge transfer.
-In absence of this, the small team that is maintaining this platform becomes overwhelmed and eventually becomes the bottleneck.
+Given a small team of engineers would be deployed to build a custom data integration solution, homegrown systems need to eliminate all dependencies through comprehensive documentation and proper knowledge transfer.
+In the absence of this, the small team that is maintaining the platform become overwhelmed, and it eventually becomes the bottleneck.

-A self-service platform such as Hevo allows various teams to create and configure their own data pipelines specific to their needs.
+A self-service platform such as Hevo Data, allows various teams to create and configure their Data Pipelines specific to their needs.
 All the necessary documentation is made available at the user’s fingertips.
-This would eliminate major dependencies on engineering.
-Additionally, there is a dedicated team at Hevo that is responsible for building new functionalities and enhancing the performance of the platform.
+It helps eliminate dependencies on engineering.
+Additionally, there is a dedicated team at Hevo Data that is responsible for building new functionalities and enhancing the performance of the platform.

 6. Security Concerns

 You can argue that building a solution in-house gives complete control and visibility on your data.
-But, platforms like Hevo allow you get the best of both worlds.
-A fully managed, completely secure solution that can be set up and run in your virtual private cloud behind your own firewall.
-This addresses your data security concerns while providing the same powerful data integration features.
+But, platforms like Hevo Data allow you to get the best of both worlds.
+It provides a fully managed and secure solution that can be set up and run in your virtual private cloud behind your firewall.
+It addresses your data security concerns while providing the same robust data integration features.

-What are your thoughts about building or buying a data integration platform?
+What are your thoughts on Building vs Buying a Data Pipeline?
 Let us know in the comments.